chiyeon/snowfall/README.md

 a little program that simulates snowfall in about 30 lines, right in your gnu/linux terminal !

 this also works for MacOS (tested on an m1 macbook air), but it must be recompiled first!
-I also had issues with not using {} in the case statement, I will amend this in the future!

 ![snowfall preview](./imgs/preview.png)